vincentchachere/osticket-prereqs/README.md

 <br>

-### 14.D ) Continue Connecting your Virtual Machine to Remote Desktop by doing the follwing:
+### 14.D ) Connect your Virtual Machine to Remote Desktop by doing the follwing:

 - Paste: `vm-osticket's Public IP Address`